EbrietanPhasmid/dotfiles/README.md

 # Dependencies

-This repo only runs on MacOS, with me currently runninf Sonoma 14.5.
+This repo only runs on MacOS, with me currently running Sonoma 14.5.

 You will need the following packages installed.
 Do this through homebrew using the following commands: